 These are facts, which we have observed numerous times: relationships in families, at the workplace, in a communal flat — change; children are attracted to such people, adults seek their company just because it feels good to be around them… Such a person becomes a source of an auspicious bioenergetical field — and the attitude towards him or her changes whether people understand anything in bioenergetical matters or in religion or not.
 Almost all people (except a certain category of them) respond to love with love!

-University students, who attended the groups that I was conducting, were asking me how they could use this at exams.
-I recommended them to look at the examiner from anahata during the exam.
-Later, after the exam, they were recalling, laughing, how the examiner himself had been answering instead of them and gave them the highest mark.
-Why did it happen?
+The university students who attended the groups that I was conducting asked me how they could use this knowledge at exams.
+I recommended that they look at the examiner from the anahata during the examination.
+Later, after the exam, they recalled, laughing, how the examiner had answered all the questions instead of them and gave them the highest grade.
+Why did this happen?
 One has to understand the examiner as well!
-It is not easy for him to conduct the examination when every new student who comes to him adds the next portion of his anxiety, exhaustion, and other negative emotions!
-The examiner grows exhausted in this stressful atmosphere — and suddenly a person comes to him with whom he… feels good!
-How can he offend such a person by giving him anything less than the highest mark?..
+It is not easy for this person to conduct the examination when every new student who comes adds the next portion of his or her anxiety, exhaustion, and other negative emotions to the state of the examiner!
+The examiner grows exhausted in this stressful atmosphere — but then, suddenly, a person comes whose presence feels good to the examiner!
+How can he or she offend such a person by giving him or her anything less than the highest grade?..

 … In the early 80’s, when we were just starting our activity, when it was forbidden to talk about God — we taught people how to work with anahata, and the effect was remarkable: people transformed, they started to search for religious books, whole groups of students accepted Christian baptisms…